 - A “state of the art” rendering engine?
 Well, apparently it isn’t “state of the art” enough to handle a blatantly obvious test case.
 It can’t handle something on top of it.
 That isn’t “state of the art.”

-- I’m sorry, what precisely is wrong with positioning another HTML element on top of a video element?
-Come on.
-The whole point of the video element is it’s a legit part of the DOM instead of some mangy <object> tag like we had prior to HTML5, and that comes with all of those considerations.
+- What precisely is wrong with positioning another HTML element on top of a video element?
+The whole point of the video element is: it’s a legit part of the DOM instead of some mangy <object> tag like we had prior to HTML5.
 It is 100% legit to put a blank div on top of the video element, or nearly any other element for that matter.
 Welcome to the web.

 - Why would the already dominant browser in the market go out of their way to cripple some minor player in the field?
 And to cripple them on a single video streaming site (what about netflix, hulu, prime, etc.)?
-And knowing full well that 95% of web users honestly don’t give a shit?
-It’s not like Joe Sixpack is busting out a stopwatch while he’s watching reruns of Full House.
+And knowing full well that 95% of web users honestly don’t care?
+The argument doesn’t pass the smell test.

 As a video engineer, I have to say this: